Opposition to immigration: Australia

-Labor leader (1951–1960) H. V. Evatt was a defender of the White Australia Policy.
+H. V. Evatt, leader of the Labor Party throughout the 1950s, also defended the White Australia Policy.
 There was a strong view in Australia that any softening of the White Australia stance might result in cheaper labour being imported from overseas.
 Another prevailing sentiment was that multiculturalism resulted in instability.
 Evatt, opposing resolutions which could have led to more Asian immigration to Australia, told the Chinese delegation at San Francisco:

 You have always insisted on the right to determine the composition of your own people.
 Australia wants that right now.
 What you are attempting to do now, Japan attempted after the last war [the First World War] and was prevented by Australia.
 Had we opened New Guinea and Australia to Japanese immigration then the Pacific War by now might have ended disastrously and we might have had another shambles like that experienced in Malaya.

-Another (ALP) Leader of the Labor Party from 1960 to 1967 Arthur Calwell supported the White European Australia policy.
+Arthur Calwell, who led the Labor Party from 1960 to 1967, supported the White Australia policy.
 This is reflected by Calwell's comments in his 1972 memoirs, Be Just and Fear Not, in which he made it clear that he maintained his view that non-European people should not be allowed to settle in Australia.
 He wrote:

 I am proud of my white skin, just as a Chinese is proud of his yellow skin, a Japanese of his brown skin, and the Indians of their various hues from black to coffee-colored.
 Anybody who is not proud of his race is not a man at all.
 And any man who tries to stigmatize the Australian community as racist because they want to preserve this country for the white race is doing our nation great harm...
 I reject, in conscience, the idea that Australia should or ever can become a multi-racial society and survive.

 It was the high-profile historian Geoffrey Blainey, however, who first achieved mainstream recognition for the anti-multiculturalist cause when he wrote that multiculturalism threatened to transform Australia into a "cluster of tribes".
 In his 1984 book All for Australia, Blainey criticised multiculturalism for tending to "emphasise the rights of ethnic minorities at the expense of the majority of Australians" and also for tending to be "anti-British", even though "people from the United Kingdom and Ireland form the dominant class of pre-war immigrants and the largest single group of post-war immigrants."